-ENGL S421 Women and Literature: Selected Topics 3 credits (3±0)
+ENGL S421 Women and Literature: Selected Topics

 Focuses on the contributions of women to literary history.
 Readings include a variety of texts by women as well as works of theory and criticism.
 The specific theme will be announced in the course schedule.
 May be repeated for credit when content varies.